dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 > "Hi Sally.
 We really need to catch up and talk about..."

 When things become uncomfortable we try to "give" feedback.
 Setting up situations in which we can frame a conversation around sending a clear signal is hard.

+Form opinions about the character and integrity of the other participants.
+Feel compelled to voice opinions.
+Balancing power and responsibility.
+Asking questions and assessing decisions.
+Voicing disagreements and personality clashes.

 #### Stage 3.
 Receiving